 At one point, I actually cupped my hand over my mouth, in disbelief, eyes-widened, tears ready to break free.
 I wasn’t sure if it was real.
 Michael almost died once already.
 I was hoping so badly that this was just a heart attack, or a dream, or some sort of fake scene in the show.
 For them to have it all, and then for it to be taken away from Jane, from us, the viewers.

-It reminded me of when The Walking Dead killed a fan-favorite, Glenn, in a very gruesome manner.
+It reminded me of when The Walking Dead killed a fan-favorite in a very gruesome manner.
 The worst part, from what I could sense, was how they showed it to the viewers.
-The audience came to cheer for Glenn, they were attached, and then it was all thrown in their faces.
+The audience cheered for the character, they were attached, and then it was all thrown in their faces.
 Although I stopped watching the show years ago, I still heard about the episode, read about it, and saw the backlash from fans.
 Now I understand it.

 I read the interview with Jane the Virgin showrunner, Jennie Snyder Urman, which provides some comfort.
 But I am still upset.
 I found a lot of similarities with Jane and Michael’s relationship compared to my own relationships.